Bamboo: Bozo

 The Bozo ethnic group of West Africa take their name from the Bambara phrase bo-so, which means "bamboo house".

 Saint Lucia

 Bamboo is also the national plant of St. Lucia.

 Hawaiian

 Hawaiian bamboo ('ohe) is a kinolau or body form of the Polynesian creator god Kāne.

 North America

 Arundinaria bamboos, known as giant cane or river cane, are a central part of the material cultures of Southeastern Native American nations, so much so that they have been called "the plastic of the Southeastern Indians."
 Among the Cherokee, river cane has been used to make waterproof baskets, mats, fishing poles, flutes, blowguns, arrows, and to build houses, among other uses; the seed and young shoots are also edible.
+Traditional Cherokee double-woven baskets, crafted from river cane that has been split and dyed in various colors, are sometimes considered among the finest in the world.
+Since the North American bamboos are now rare, with 98% of their original extent eliminated, the Cherokee have initiated an effort to restore it.